 It is worth knowing that Möðrudalur is about 8 km down a small road off the Ring Road.
 It is one of the many gravel roads in Iceland, and quite pot-holey when I was there in August 2021 – you may have to take it slow on this road.

 About 75 km from Möðrudalur, taking a detour off the Ring Road, is a canyon where turquoise water flows between hexagonal basalt columns.
-It’s so stunning, it’s not surprising it’s an Instagram favourite.
+Stuðlagil Canyon is so stunning, it’s not surprising it’s an Instagram favourite.
 In fact, you may have already seen amazing drone footage of the canyon.

 I wish I could tell you all about this canyon and what it’s like to hike there, but I have to confess: I skipped this hike!
 The day before we were planning to do it was really full-on and rather than having another exhausting day, my husband and I decided to cut some activities to make the day more relaxed – and this was one of them.
 However, this hike does seem to be one of the most beautiful things to do in East Iceland, so I couldn’t write about East Iceland without mentioning it, as it looks amazing from pictures and you should at least be aware it’s there!

-Read more about the viewpoints at Stuðlagil Canyon.
+Read more from a fellow travel blogger about the viewpoints at Stuðlagil Canyon.

 If you have hiked to Stuðlagil Canyon, or even if you haven’t, you might fancy a dip in a hot spring.